> Sustainability > Sustainable Governance > Climate Change Response

 ▼Climate-Related Risks and Financial Impacts

-Transition risks Policy and legal
+Transition risks Policy and legal Long-term

 1. In response to Taiwan's GHG reduction and management regulations, it is necessary to improve the energy efficiency of locations of operations, increase the capacity of renewable energy installations, and construct and subscribe to green power certificates, among other costs.